victoriacheng15/website/blog/2022/11-15-lets-automate-your-workflows-with-github-actions/index.md

           cache: "npm"
       - name: install and run jest test
         run: npm ci
+      # depend on what you name the script in package.json
       - run: npm test
   format: # job 2
     runs-on: ubuntu-latest